-Here’s what you need to know about being inside IR35.
+Here's what you need to know about defining the outside and inside IR35 meaning when it comes to your contracts.
 You can also find out more about IR35 in general by reading our guide: what is IR35?

 HMRC introduced the off-payroll working rules (IR35) in 2000 to make sure that contractors who would be employees if there was no intermediary pay broadly the same tax as employees.

 That means that if a contract is inside IR35, you have to pay income tax and National Insurance Contributions just like employees do.

 Download your free in-depth guide to what it means for a contract to fall inside or outside IR35.

 If a contract is outside IR35 it means HMRC sees you as 'genuinely' self-employed and you’re able to pay yourself in a tax-efficient way.

 This could involve working on defined projects (rather than rolling contracts), actively marketing your business’s services, and working for more than one client.

 To be outside IR35, your contract must reflect you and your client's actual working practices, so you aren’t caught out by HMRC.